samjulien/blog/_posts/2018-07-09-three-strategies-to-streamline-your-data-migration-process.markdown

 Teams are generally focused on selecting and configuring their new system.
 Testing potential tools and comparing the models are generally more exciting and inspiring than the mechanics of lifting data out of the legacy package.
 If data is uploaded in its current state, any errors or irrelevant aspects could become amplified and increase the information's exposure to risk.
 Because of this, it's important to be sure your team is on the same page about the nuances of the process and has a specific roadmap marked with individual roles and responsibilities.

 ### Improperly Tracking Users
 It's critical to manage user identities and monitor for suspicious activity when you're migrating sensitive information.
-Companies that rely on consumer data in particular must validate all entries against new regulations — [GDPR](https://auth0.com/docs/compliance/gdpr/features-aiding-compliance/protect-user-data), for example, along with more specialized industry standards such as Sarbanes-Oxley (SOX) for financial institutions and the Health Insurance Portability and Accountability Act (HIPAA) for many healthcare providers.
+Companies that rely on consumer data, in particular, must validate all entries against new regulations — [GDPR](https://auth0.com/docs/compliance/gdpr/features-aiding-compliance/protect-user-data), for example, along with more specialized industry standards such as Sarbanes-Oxley (SOX) for financial institutions and the Health Insurance Portability and Accountability Act (HIPAA) for many healthcare providers.

 ### Poor Communication of Updates
 Making sure your end users understand how you are securing their data after you've updated your apps is important for maintaining their trust.
 If you can't articulate what you are doing with their information, it's unlikely they will stick around.
 Documenting your work and developing a clear communication strategy are essential to making sure your data migration supports your company's overall goals for growth.